AlekseiTepljakov/bodepid/README.md

 * The previous response is drawn on the simulation plot.
 You can then find out how the change you made affects the quality of control.
 * You can enable logging (on by default) from the user interface menu.
 Then, every change of parameters will be reflected in the MATLAB console.

+### Updating the Workspace
+Through the GUI menu, you can enable automatic MATLAB workspace updates.
+When this option is turned on, all the internal variables of BODEPID will be transfered to MATLAB workspace whenever the control system parameters are updated from the tool.
+This allows to use these parameters externally, e.g.: in Simulink to model and study nonlinear effects.

 ## Credits
 Designed by Aleksei Tepljakov as a supplementary tool for a Control Engineering course in Tallinn University of Technology.